andreblanke/mod-archetype/README.md

 # Navigate into the downloaded repository.
 cd mod-archetype

-# Install it to the local Maven repository using the included Maven wrapper mvnw to be able to use
+# Install the archetype to the local Maven repository and interactively generate a project based upon the archetype.
-# the archetype.
-./mvnw install

-# Interactively generate a project based upon the archetype.
-The generated project will be placed
-# in the "out" directory.
+# The generated project will be placed in the "target" directory.
-./mvnw archetype:generate                   \
+./mvnw install archetype:generate           \
   -DarchetypeGroupId=dev.andreblanke.mcmods \
   -DarchetypeArtifactId=mod-archetype       \
-  -DoutputDirectory=out
+  -DoutputDirectory=target
 ```

 The `archetype:generate` goal will prompt you for some information, most of which should be self-explanatory.
 Depending